flask-api/flask-api/docs/api-guide/exceptions.md

 **Signature:** `NotFound(detail=None)`

-Should be raised when arequest is made to a resource that does not exist.
+Should be raised when a request is made to a resource that does not exist.

 By default this exception results in a response with the HTTP status code "404 Not Found".